 And then when December comes around, you’ll get the chance to think about 2017’s three goals.
 Goodness knows where you’ll be by then!
 But make sure you put your words into action, so you can be proud of what you’ve achieved so far.

-If there’s one thing that can make an absolutely huge difference to your mental attitude, energy and positivity – and I mean colossal – it’s the avoidance of alcohol altogether.
+If there’s one thing that can make a massive difference to your mental attitude, energy and positivity – and I mean colossal – it’s the avoidance of alcohol altogether.
 Boo, I hear you say.
-And I hear you… Especially as a nice refreshing pint and a cold glass of white wine has often passed my lips over the past two decades.
+Especially as a nice refreshing pint and a cold glass of white wine have often passed my lips over the past two decades.

-But alcohol is a depressant and it can damage the central nervous system.
+But alcohol is a depressant, and it can damage the central nervous system.
 It robs you of energy, positive mental attitude and motivation to do things.
-It interrupts decent sleep and it can even damage your self-esteem and confidence.
-Not the things you want when you’re trying to make 2016 your most successful year.
+It interrupts decent sleep, and it can even damage your self-esteem and confidence.
+Not what you want when you’re trying to make 2016 your most successful year.
 You want to be on top of your game.
 You need all the energy, motivation and happiness you can get.
 Now is not the time to enjoy that nightly tipple.

 If you want more energy, confidence and happiness – and all you had to do was go teetotal now and again – you’d seriously consider putting down that wine glass as well wouldn’t you?
 Think about it.
 Stop drinking so much.
 You’ll even lose weight, look great and find all this extra time to do things.

 One final tip on the booze – don’t think about ‘giving up’ something you love; think of gaining so much more.
 Does alcohol enhance your life?
 Anyway, enough of the preaching.
 You get my point.